Jasonye14/aws-hack2/README.md

 - Provides insights into the population distribution in relation to land area.

+### Carbon Footprint
+- Educational Information about carbon footprint
+- Tips and Suggestions for improving environmental factors

+### Eco-Friendly Products
+- Suggestions of products thta fits sustainability goals

+### Local Policies & Initiatives
+- Provides information about initiatives and policies of local sustainability efforts(focued on Lehigh Valley)

 ## Tech Stack
 - **React:** For building a dynamic and responsive user interface.